Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Lifespan by David Sinclair
+1. How to Raise an Adult by Julie Lythcott-Haims
 2. Resident Evil: Nemesis by S. D. Perry

-### Current Book Completed Count as of 6-13-2022
+### Current Book Completed Count as of 6-20-2022

-Non-fiction - 5\
+Non-fiction - 6\
 Fiction - 13